 The Foundation's spending rate is calculated on a three year average of the market value of the endowments as of June 30.
 Spending is awarded for endowments greater than \$25,000 after a one year waiting period.
-The approved spending rate was 4.00% and 3.75% for fiscal years ended June 30, 2013 and 2012, respectively.
+The approved spending rate was 4.00% for fiscal years ended June 30, 2014 and 2013.